-Take all your medicines the way your doctor or nurse told you to.
+Take all your medicines the way you have been told.

 - If you are taking blood thinners, ask your doctor whether you can also take ibuprofen (Advil, Motrin) or other anti-inflammatory drugs.

 You may need to avoid sexual activity for a while.
-Your doctor will tell you when it is okay to start again.
+Your provider will tell you when it is OK to start again.

 When to Call the Doctor

 - Blood is soaking through your dressing and the bleeding does not stop when you put pressure on the area